 - having a high temperature during the first 3 months of pregnancy can lead to miscarriage, although this is very rare

-- getting hand, foot and mouth disease shortly before birth can mean the baby's born with a mild version of it
+- getting hand, foot and mouth disease shortly before giving birth can mean your baby is born with a mild version of it

 Speak to a GP or your midwife if you have been in contact with someone with hand, foot and mouth disease.